waynebhayes/BLANT/orca_jesse_blant_table/readme.txt

 4: LOWER_ORDINAL:             The lower ordinal value of the graphette.
 5: NUM_ORBITS:                The number of distinct orbits in the graphette.
 (From orbit_map[u/l](k).txt)
 6: NUM_NODES_FIRST_ORBIT:     The number of nodes of the first orbit type in the graph.
 (From num_nodes_first_orbit(k).txt)
 7: ORCA:                      The ORCA number identifying the graphlet.
-Prsulj numbering(from GRAAL paper) for k<=5.
+Przulj numbering(from GRAAL paper) for k<=5.
 After, uses lower numbering.
-Continues form previous k.
+Continues from previous k.
 8: FIRST_ODV_ORBIT_CON:       The first orbit in a connected orbit degree vector in lower sorting.
 The sum of previous NUM_ORBITS for connected graphettes.
 0 if disconnected
 9: FIRST_ODV_ORBIT_ALL:       The first orbit in an orbit degree vector in lower sorting.
 The sum of previous NUM_ORBITS.
 10: FIRST_ODV_ORBIT_CON_FAYE: The first orbit in a connected orbit degree vector in upper sorting.
 The sum of previous NUM_ORBITS for connected graphettes.
 0 if disconnected